 The activities of HPRU and HPR Ltd are closely linked: HPR Ltd funds some of the research and development work of HPRU.

-HPR Ltd is also based in the Orchard Building at Royal Holloway, University of London, Egham.
-The campus is located about 20 miles west of Central London and about 5 miles from Heathrow Airport.
+HPR Ltd is based in offices close to the Royal Holloway campus, in Egham.
+Royal Holloway is located about 20 miles west of Central London and about 5 miles from Heathrow Airport.

 Professor Clare Bradley - Managing Director